PJM Interconnection: Capacity market

 According to PJM, their capacity market, called the Reliability Pricing Model, ensures long-term grid reliability.
 Market participants are paid for their promise to be able to generate electricity (or reduce demand) three years in the future.
 FERC approved a December 2022 PJM proposal to adjust its capacity market operations.
-However, in a February 21, 2023, press release FERC noted "continuing disputes and frequent complaints about how PJM operates its capacity markets from an array of stakeholders" and FERC stated it will "examine the PJM Interconnection, L.L.C. capacity market and how best to guarantee it achieves the objective of ensuring resource adequacy at just and reasonable rates."
-In response to this stated FERC intent, and in the belief "near-term changes to the Reliability Pricing Model (RPM) are necessary to ensure that PJM can maintain resource adequacy into the future", the PJM board “decided to implement the Critical Issue Fast Path (CIFP) accelerated stakeholder process mechanism to further pursue stakeholder consensus that would inform a PJM Board decision on a potential FERC filing targeted for October 1, 2023."
+However, in a February 21, 2023, press release FERC noted "continuing disputes and frequent complaints about how PJM operates its capacity markets from an array of stakeholders" and FERC stated it will "examine the PJM Interconnection, L.L.C. capacity market and how best to guarantee it achieves the objective of ensuring resource adequacy at just and reasonable rates".
+In response to this stated FERC intent, and in the belief "near-term changes to the Reliability Pricing Model (RPM) are necessary to ensure that PJM can maintain resource adequacy into the future", the PJM board "decided to implement the Critical Issue Fast Path (CIFP) accelerated stakeholder process mechanism to pursue further stakeholder consensus that would inform a PJM Board decision on a potential FERC filing targeted for October 1, 2023".

-The amount of capacity PJM purchases (the cost of which it passes along to customers) is the amount it needs to serve expected peak load plus a margin to cover possible delivery interruptions such as generator or transmission outages.
+The capacity PJM purchases (the cost of which it passes along to customers) is the amount it needs to serve the expected peak load, plus a margin to cover potential delivery interruptions, such as generator or transmission outages.
 The peak load in 2022 was 147,820 MW on July 20.
 PJM forecasts peak load to increase to 160,971 MW in 2033 and reach 167,567 MW in 2038.
 As of June 2022, PJM's stated capacity was 198,152 MW, which is substantially greater than any peak load ever experienced, or any peak load forecast.
 One analysis concluded that PJM has been purchasing capacity significantly in excess of load plus target reserve margins, which resulted in "consumers paying for more capacity than needed, retaining older capacity that is no longer needed and should be retired, and acquiring new power plants that are not yet needed."
-In its "State of the Market Report for PJM" for 2022, The PJM Independent Market Monitor found that noncompetitive outcomes in the capacity market "led to customers being overcharged by a combined $1.454 billion" in the two-year period analyzed.
+In its "State of the Market Report for PJM" for 2022, The PJM Independent Market Monitor found that noncompetitive outcomes in the capacity market "led to customers being overcharged by a combined $1.454 billion" in the two years analyzed.